ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## Block

 A block is a fundamental piece of the Ixian DLT technology.
-Each block links to the previous block and to its associated Wallet State through its checksum fields.
+Each block contains IDs of transactions and links to the previous block and to its associated Wallet State through its checksum fields.
 These verify that all the transactions included in that particular block have been successfully applied, and also that the given block logically follows from the previous block.

 The following must hold true:
 * The 'Previous Block checksum' field must match the checksum of the previous block in chain (N-1; where N is the block number of the current block).